Tamillis/MyTools/README.md

  - LinkMaker - makes button-like link from given url string and `linkOptions`
  - DropDownMaker - makes a dropdown list from given options (currently a hardcoded part of `filterMaker`)
  - PrintMaker - makes a print button that takes in the id of the div to print
- - FileUploadMaker - At the least, encorporating CsvDownloader
+ - FileUploadMaker - uploader, not downloader idiot
+ - DynamicTextInputMaker - name tbc, but a text input whose size updates according to the amount of text input so you never lose track of what you're writing.

 ### TableMaker
 The main component of `NMaker`.